 RocketCat games hit gold with Wayward Souls, a roguelike action RPG that takes the classic top-down action of 16-bit Zelda and applies some procedurally generated magic to it.

 Like The Room, you could take any entry from the four-strong Kingdom Rush series, and you’d have a shining example of the genre – in this case, tower defence.

-The game that launched a thousand imitators, Clash Royale combines card-battling strategy with MOBA-like base raiding.
-Playing cards here spawns 3D units onto a simple two-lane battlefield.
+The game that launched a thousand imitators, Clash Royale combines a card-battling strategy with MOBA-like base raiding.
+Playing cards here spawn 3D units onto a simple two-lane battlefield.